• Skip to primary navigation

 Everything you need to know about blood flow restriction training

 There comes a point in every lifter’s life when he cannot seem to make any progress, no matter how hard he tries.
 The plateau can cause despair and confusion in his ongoing struggle.
 Most people can relate to the scene, but not the pros.
 Pros incorporate advanced training techniques in their training routines, and so should you.
+In this post we will detail a guide to blood flow restriction training and all you need to know for advanced BFR calf training techniques.

 Follow the same exercises long enough, and your muscles will catch up to your training style.
 As soon as your body gets used to your workouts, it will stop responding, and your gains will begin to taper off.
 You will then need to shock your muscles to stimulate muscle growth and break through the overhead ceiling.